CategoriesNews Property Laws Real Estate

 The reforms aim to reduce fraud, improve transparency, and bring Punjab’s largely informal property market under proper oversight.
 The PLRA, Board of Revenue, and Lahore Development Authority are jointly overseeing the rollout.

-For more news on the economy, real estate, and development, visit Chakor Ventures.
+For more news on the economy, development, real estate and special reports, visit Chakor Ventures.

 Leave a Reply